eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 To create a new *Chartbox* go to *Chart View* in the Main Panel default tab, and click on *Create new chart* button.
 This button will create a new *Chartbox* where new series could be added, removed or modified.

-These Chartbox could be moved along the *Chart View* tab.
+These *Chartboxes* can be moved along the *Chart View* tab.
-In order to move one of this charts, press in the *Chartbox* title and grab the object to its new location inside the main panel.
+In order to move one of these charts, click on the *Chartbox* title and grab the object to its new desired location inside the main panel.
 The rest of the *Chartboxes* will automatically rearrange when one of them is moved to a different position.

 .. figure:: /rst/figures/screenshots/chartbox.png